-The ATAR is the primary mechanism used nationally for tertiary admissions and indicates a student's position relative to other students.
+The Australian Tertiary Admission Rank (ATAR) is not the only way to access tertiary study.
+The ATAR indicates a student's position relative to other students.

-An Australian Tertiary Admission Rank (ATAR) allows tertiary admissions centres (e.g. QTAC) to compare students from across Australia when they apply for tertiary places.
+An Australian Tertiary Admission Rank (ATAR) allows tertiary admissions centres (e.g., QTAC) to compare students from across Australia when they apply for tertiary places.